rafaele85/dp-piano/README.md

 # KD87a Piano Trainer

 Turns a Dark Project KD87a keyboard into a piano trainer.
 Per-key RGB lighting shows which key to play next; the program waits until you play it, grades your accuracy, and plays backing chords that follow your tempo.
+Songs come from Python modules, plain text files, or MIDI files.

 ## Hardware protocol